elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/bridge-pattern.md

 **Client** -- Example code: _the run() function_

-- To request an operation, a call into abstraction gets made.
+- To request an operation, we make a call into abstraction.

 **Abstraction** -- _not used in JavaScript_